hariganesan/fried-python/README.md

 fried-python
 ============

-Website running Django on GAE
+Website using GAE with some fun jQuery stuff